pedalboard/pedalboard-midi/README.md

     MIDI Controller => Plethora X3 (Channel 1) => RC500 (Channel 2)
 ```

-The project currenly can be used as a starting point for your own pedalboard.
+The project currently can be used as a starting point for your own pedalboard.

 It is planned to split the reusable parts into a library or make the firmware
 more configurable.